kintail/input-widget/README.md

   - A more convenient way to use `<input>`, `<select>` and `<range>` elements in your `view` functions without having to remember the exact combinations of attributes and event handlers to use.
-I personally often forget whether it's `value` or `checked` I should set on a check box, or whether it's the `onInput` or `onCheck` event I should be handling.
+I personally often forget whether it's `value` or `checked` I should set on a checkbox, or whether it's the `onInput` or `onCheck` event I should be handling.
 For more complex elements like `<select>`, custom event handlers are required.
 This package handles those annoying details for you.
   - An experiment in developing a common pattern for working with input widgets.
-    All functions in this library follow the general pattern `a -> Html a`; for example, the `checkBox` function has the signature `List (Html.Attribute Bool) -> Bool -> Html Bool`, meaning that in addition to a list of extra HTML attributes to apply to the resulting element, it accepts the current `Bool` value to display (`True` for checked, `False` for
+    All functions in this library follow the general pattern `a -> Html a`; for example, the `checkbox` function has the signature `List (Html.Attribute Bool) -> Bool -> Html Bool`, meaning that in addition to a list of extra HTML attributes to apply to the resulting element, it accepts the current `Bool` value to display (`True` for checked, `False` for